jmiskovic/arbo/README.md

 ## How to start up?

-Grab interpreter from (LÖVE)[https://love2d.org/] and use it to execute main.lua
+Grab interpreter from [LÖVE website](https://love2d.org/) and use it to execute main.lua

 Development is done on Linux & Android.
 Currently requires touchscreen to access features.